michaelnguyen974/CV/README.md

 ## Education

 #### Makers Academy (26th November to 1st March)

-- OOP, TDD, MVC, DDD
-- Agile/XP
+- Acquired best practices in needed industry skills such as agile, TDD and XP
+- Understand and can apply core foundations of coding such as SOLID and DRY
+- Always striving to write clean, readable and efficient code
+- Love picking up new technologies when applicable

-- Ruby, Rails, Vanilla JavaScript, Node.js, Python, PyGame
+- Languages: Ruby, JavaScript, Python, HTML/CSS
+    - Web Frameworks: Sinatra, Ruby on Rails, node.js
+    - Databases: PostgreSQL
-- RSpec, Jasmine, Jest
+    - Testing Suites: RSpec, Capybara, Selenium-Webdriver, Jasmine, Jest
+    - CI/CD: Travis CI, CodeClimate, Heroku

 #### University of Cambridge - Homerton college (September 2017 to July 2018)